worstprgr/autoscript-plotly-js/README.md

 I'm plotting a bunch of realtime data with plotly (js-version) on a single html page.
-But it's very eshausting to change all the variables everytime and add more variables for the y-axis.
+But it's very exhausting to change all the variables everytime and add more variables for the y-axis.

 So I made a python script, that automates it for me and outputs a ready .js file.